pmunts/avr-mcu/README.txt

 All rights reserved.

-Redistribution and use in source and binary forms, with or without modification,are permitted provided that the following conditions are met:
+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

 * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.